 Why should we care if the United States goes into a recession?

-Of every four Colombians that the firm Kantar consulted about the country’s economic prospects, three responded that they are not favorable.
+Of every four Colombians that the firm Kantar consulted regarding the country’s economic prospects, three responded that they are not favorable.
 The rise in the cost of living and more recently the rise in the dollar have taken their toll and, as if that were not enough, the economic recession in the United States would put more pressure.

 Among the most severe analysts is the idea that this country has already entered a recession; the most demure think that this will happen next year; and the Bank of America – for example – observes this scenario for the end of 2022.